Public consultation is now underway on Victoria’s new suicide prevention and response strategy.

 - working with all government departments and agencies.

-We will also be working with relevant organisations to seek feedback from groups that are disproportionately affected by suicide, including Aboriginal and Torres Strait Islander communities, veterans, people working in high-risk industries, multicultural communities and LGBTIQ+ communities.
+We will also be working with relevant organisations to seek feedback from groups that are disproportionately affected by suicide, including Aboriginal and Torres Strait Islander communities, veterans, people working in high-risk industries, multicultural communities and LGBTIQA+ communities.

 Public consultation via Engage Victoria is open until 29 August 2022.